Are there any scholarships available to incoming students?

-The typical class size is 95 students.
-Usually 40 of that number are Mississippi residents, five are South Carolina students on contract, seven are West Virginia students on contract, and the remainder are non-resident students (from other states, from South Carolina or West Virginia not on contract, or from other countries).
+The class size has increased from 95 students to 112 students beginning with the Class of 2025.
+Approximately 45 of that number are Mississippi residents, five are South Carolina students on contract, seven are West Virginia students on contract, and the remainder are non-resident students (from other states, from South Carolina or West Virginia not on contract, or from other countries).

 How many applicants does MSU CVM normally have?